pwdd/pwdd.github.io/_posts/2016-08-08-s-for-solid.md

       (recur))))
 ```

-We can then pass the returned value from `get-input` to `move`, that could be re-written like this:
+Is `get-input` doing more than one thing?
+Well, it is if we think that it gets the input and checks if it is valid.
+But it is not if we consider that `get-input` returns a valid input and only that.
+So we can then pass the returned value from `get-input` to `move`, that could be re-written like this:

 ```clojure
 (defn move